Microsoft/azure-docs.pt-pt/articles/cost-management-billing/manage/mpa-request-ownership.md

 ### <a name="azure-reservations-transfer"></a>Transferência das Reservas do Azure

 As Reservas do Azure não são movidas automaticamente com as subscrições.
-Pode manter a Reserva no EA para outras subscrições ou [cancelar a Reserva](https://docs.microsoft.com/azure/cost-management-billing/reservations/exchange-and-refund-azure-reservations) e o parceiro pode voltar a comprar no CSP.
+Pode manter a Reserva no EA para outras subscrições ou [cancelar a Reserva](https://docs.microsoft.com/azure/cost-management-billing/reservations/exchange-and-refund-azure-reservations) e o parceiro pode voltar a comprá-la no CSP.

 ### <a name="access-to-azure-services"></a>Acesso aos serviços do Azure